blockchainamm/minor_pentatonic_scale_synth/README.md

 The list of frequencies played is as follows,

 <pre>
-The frequencies in Hz of notes in the Cs4 minor blues scale in ascending order Cs4  : 277.1826
+The frequencies in Hz of notes with Cs4 as root note minor blues scale in ascending order Cs4  : 277.1826
 E4   : 329.6276
 Fs4  : 369.9944